mboynes/documentation/source/_docs/pantheon-yml.md

 tags: [pantheonyml, infrastructure]
 categories: []
 ---
 Hook into platform workflows and manage advanced site configuration via the `pantheon.yml' file.
-Add it to the root of your site's codebase, and settings are deployed along with the rest of your code, so you can test before going live.
+Add it to the root of your site's codebase, and deploy it along with the rest of your code, so you can test before deploying live.

 For reference implementations see  [example.pantheon.yml](https://github.com/pantheon-systems/quicksilver-examples/blob/master/example.pantheon.yml) and [Quicksilver Example Scripts](https://github.com/pantheon-systems/quicksilver-examples).
-Use

 ## Advanced Site Configuration